 Or maybe you have a more specific task in mind.
 It's helpful to know what you want to do.

-Create a Presentation — Some home design software is particularly friendly to teachers, sales representatives, realtors, and budget-minded architects who have to present designs to the public.
+Some home design software is particularly friendly to teachers, sales representatives, realtors, and budget-minded architects who have to present designs to the public.
 Many programs allow you to record voice narratives and create animated views of finished interior and exterior designs.
-The virtual "walk-through" has become a very popular feature, and it's completely automated — you don't have to do a thing except create a pathway through your design.
+The virtual "walk-through" has become a very popular feature, and it's completely automated.
+You don't have to do a thing except create a pathway through your design.

 Not to worry.
 People were building houses long before the Digital Age.
 Remember when the vinyl-stickable-Colorforms were high-tech?
 Well, plastic-on-plastic is still well-suited for virtually moving furniture around a room.
 Check out Home Quick Planner: Reusable, Peel & Stick Furniture & Architectural Symbols or Room and Furniture Layout Kit by Muncie Hendler.
 There's something about getting your hands on things, even if they're peel-and-stick-and-re-stick.